 Inactive Records Storage

 The State Records Center is an inactive records storage site that offers secure, low-cost storage, retrieval, and destruction services to New York State agencies.
 For more information about the Records Center, or to download transfer forms, please visit the New York State Records Center page or contact the State Records Center at firstname.lastname@example.org.

 Archival Records Transfer

-Local governments are required to retain ownership and ensure the preservation of their permanent records; state agencies must transfer to the State Archives the legal ownership and custody of their archival records when they are no longer needed onsite.
+Local governments are responsible for preserving their permanent records; state agencies must transfer to the State Archives the legal ownership and custody of their archival records when they are no longer needed onsite.